nwon24/nlp/nlp.md

 (The model does well---but only on data within the range of its input!
 Passing
 $100\pi$ to the model, for example, returns rubbish.

+# Week 3 - Vectorisation and classification algorithms
+To pass text to a classification algorithm or model, it must be vectorised.
+This is because an algorithm can operate on text.
+Algorithms for turning text into numerical input are called vectorisers.

+A simple vectoriser is called Bag of Words, where each word in the text is associated with its frequency count in the text.
+While simple, this approach results in common words such as prepositions being weighted higher than other words that may be more important to the meaning of the document.

+A more complicated approach is called term frequency-inverse document frequency, or TF-IDF.
+This algorithm is applied to a collection of texts (corpus).
+The term frequency, TF, of a particular word in a particular document is $f/n$, where
+$f$ is the number of times the word appears in the document and $n$ is the number of words in the document.
+The inverse document frequency, or IDF, is
+$\log(N/F)$, where $N$ is the number of documents and $F$ is the number of documents in which the word appears.
+The TF-IDF number for that word is the product of its TF and IDF scores.

+This means that words common to all the documents are given little weighting, which is appropriate because words like 'the' appear in virtually everything and don't add much meaning to a document.
+Words that appear frequently in one document but not the others will be given a higher weighting, and this is appropriate because it's much more likely that word is significant to the meaning of that document.

+The TF-IDF vectorisers found in tookits such as `sklearn` implement smoothing and other normalisation to change the TF-IDF scores slightly from the simplistic model described above, but the idea is the same.

+Once a corpus has been vectorised, it can be fed into a classification algorithm.
+One such algorithm is called logistic regression, which is similar to linear regression except that the output is often binary (categorial), not continous.
+This is useful, for example, in classifying whether an email is spam or not, or whether a movie review is positive or negative.

+The idea is to take an input vector, say $x$, and then apply a linear transformation to it in the form $z=w\cdot x+b$, where $\cdot$ represents the dot product.
+However, this $z$ could be any real number, and therefore we then pass it to the function $$\sigma(z)=\frac{1}{1+e^{-z}}$$ which spits out a number between $0$ and $1$.
+This gives us a probability that the input belongs to one of the two specified classes.
+We can then apply a decision boundary to determine whether the probability is high enough for us to conclude that the input belongs to that category.